Nizhny Novgorod overview

 Nizhny Novgorod history

-In 1221, Grand Duke of Russia Yuri II founded wooden fort at the confluence of the Volga and the Oka rivers.
-The settlement was named Nizhny Novgorod (Lower Newtown).
-Later the settlement became a major stronghold for border protection of the Russian state.
+In 1221, Russian Prince Yuri Vsevolodovich of Vladimir, founded a wooden fort at the confluence of the Volga and the Oka rivers.
+The settlement was named Nizhny Novgorod (“lower newtown”).

-In 1612, Nizhny Novgorod merchant Kuzma Minin gathered local troops to expel Polish forces from Moscow.
-The commander of the troops was Knyaz Dmitry Pozharsky.
-It was the end of the Russian “Time of Troubles”.
-Romanov dynasty rule was established.
-The square before the Kremlin was named after Minin and Pozharsky.
+In 1612, during the Russian “Time of Troubles”, Kuzma Minin, a local merchant, gathered troops to expel Polish forces from Moscow.
+The commander of the troops was Dmitry Pozharsky.
+The new royal dynasty, the Romanovs, became the head of the country.
+The square in front of the Kremlin was named after Minin and Pozharsky.
 The remains of Kuzma Minin are buried in the citadel.

-In 1817, Makariev Fair moved to Nizhny Novgorod attracting millions of visitors annually.
-By the middle of the 19th century, the town was known as the Russian Empire trade capital.
+In 1817, Makarevskaya Fair moved to Nizhny Novgorod attracting millions of visitors annually.
+By the middle of the 19th century, the town was known as the trading capital of the Russian Empire.

-The largest industrial enterprise of the town was Sormovo Iron Works.
-In 1914, Moscow-Kazan Railway Company started the construction of the first bridge over the Volga River.
-The bridge was finished only in Soviet times in 1927.
+Sormovo Iron Works was the largest industrial enterprise of the town.
+In 1914, Moscow-Kazan Railway Company began construction of the first bridge over the Volga River.
+The bridge was finished only in the Soviet era, in 1927.

-Famous Russian writer Maxim Gorky was born in Nizhny Novgorod in 1868.
+Maxim Gorky, a famous Russian writer, was born in Nizhny Novgorod in 1868.
 In 1932, he was invited by Joseph Stalin to return to the USSR.
-Gorky accepted the invitation and after that the city was renamed Gorky in his honor.
+Gorky accepted the invitation, and, after that, the city was renamed Gorky in his honor.

-Andrei Sakharov (famous Russian physicist and the Nobel laureate) was exiled there from 1980 till 1986 to prevent any contacts with foreigners.
-The Gorky city “closed” status came to end in 1990 when the original name Nizhny Novgorod was returned to the city.
+Andrei Sakharov, a world famous Russian physicist and Nobel Prize winner, was exiled there to prevent any contacts with foreigners from 1980 till 1986.
+The “closed” status of Gorky came to an end in 1990, when the original name Nizhny Novgorod was returned to the city.